dotnet/csharplang/proposals/unsigned-right-shift-operator.md

 ### Integral types

-The https://github.com/dotnet/csharplang/blob/main/spec/types.md#integral-types section will be adjusted to include information about `>>>` operator.
+The Integral types [§8.3.6](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/types.md#836-integral-types) section will be adjusted to include information about `>>>` operator.
 The relevant bullet point is the following:

 *  For the binary `<<`, `>>` and `>>>` operators, the left operand is converted to type `T`, where `T` is the first of `int`, `uint`, `long`, and `ulong` that can fully represent all possible values of the operand.
 The operation is then performed using the precision of type `T`, and the type of the result is `T`.